C.A.S.A.– Casablanca Art School Archives

 Painter and sculptor Farid Belkahia was the director of the Casablanca Art School from 1962 to 1974.

 While studying at the Fine Art School of Paris in 1955, Belkahia discovered Paul Klee and the Bauhaus.
 Upon his return to Morocco in 1962, he was appointed as the director of the Casablanca Art School, a position he held until 1974.
-In Prague, he studied at the Academy of Performing Arts and met with communist artists, such as Pablo Neruda and Paul Eluard.
-After two years as a very young (28 years old) Casablanca Art School director, Bekahia expanded his vision for an artistic revolution: between 1964–1965 he appointed Mohamed Melehi and Mohammed Chabâa as visual arts professors alongside Toni Maraini and Bert Flint for art history courses.
-Belkahia’s own work took a radical turn by the mid-1960s as he concentrated his efforts on debunking the Western painting apparatus, resorting instead to copper, animal skin or shaped and decorated frames.
-His work inclined towards a combination of Arabic calligraphy, Amazigh alphabet and archetypal geometry.
+In Prague, he studied at the Academy of Performing Arts and met with communist artists such as Pablo Neruda and Paul Éluard.
+After two years as a very young (twenty-eight-year-old) Casablanca Art School director, Belkahia expanded his vision for an artistic revolution: between 1964 and 1965 he appointed Mohamed Melehi and Mohammed Chabâa as visual arts professors alongside Toni Maraini and Bert Flint for art history courses.
+Belkahia’s own work took a radical turn by the mid-1960s as he concentrated his efforts on debunking the Western painting apparatus, resorting instead to copper, animal skin, or shaped and decorated frames.
+His work was inclined toward a combination of Arabic calligraphy, Amazigh alphabet, and archetypal geometry.

-Belkahia’s work is represented in museum collections such as Centre Pompidou, Institut du Monde Arabe, Tate Modern, Mathaf and Barjeel Arts Foundation.
+Belkahia’s work is represented in museum collections such as Centre Pompidou, Paris; Institut du Monde Arabe, Paris; Tate Modern, London; Mathaf: Arab Museum of Modern Art, Doha; and Barjeel Art Foundation, Sharjah.

 Mohammed Chabâa (1935–2013)

-Painter, sculptor, muralist and a graphic designer, Mohamed Chabâa taught at the Casablanca Art School from 1965 to 1969.
+Painter, sculptor, muralist, and graphic designer Mohammed Chabâa taught at the Casablanca Art School from 1966 to 1969.

 Chabâa graduated from the National Institute of Fine Arts in Tétouan in 1955.
 He went on to work in the architecture department of the Ministry of Youth and Sports.
-In 1962, he obtained a scholarship from the Italian government to continue his studies at the Accademia di Belle Arti di Roma in Rome.
-Teaching was an integral part of his career, first at the Casablanca Art School (1964–69), where he was in charge of the decorative arts, graphic arts and calligraphy workshops, and later at the National School of Architecture in Rabat.
+In 1962, he obtained a scholarship from the Italian government to continue his studies at the Accademia di Belle Arti in Rome.
+Teaching was an integral part of his career, first at the Casablanca Art School, where he was in charge of the decorative arts, graphic arts, and calligraphy workshops, and later at the National School of Architecture in Rabat.

-Chabâa developed early expertise and tools for art pedagogy, which became an integral part of his practice.
-He explored the possibilities of a postcolonial context with a multi-faceted programme of integration of the arts to society and to the everyday.
-Chabâa opened his design studio in 1968 and provided interior design, furniture and integrated arts services to companies such as Royal Air Maroc and the Casablanca International Fair.
-He was also the main graphic designer for the journal Souffles (1966–1973) founded by Abdellatif Laâbi.
+Chabâa developed early expertise in and tools for art pedagogy, which became an integral part of his practice.
+He explored the possibilities of a postcolonial context with a multifaceted program of integrating the arts into society and the everyday.
+Chabâa opened his design studio in 1968 and provided interior design, furniture, and integrated arts services to companies such as Royal Air Maroc and the Casablanca International Fair.
+He was also the main graphic designer for the journal Souffles, founded by Abdellatif Laâbi.

-His work is mainly represented in Moroccan private and bank collections.
+His work is mainly represented in Moroccan private and bank collections and in museum collections such as Tate Modern, London.

 Mustapha Hafid (b.
 1942)

-Mainly known as a painter, Mustapha Hafid studied at the Casablanca Art School (1958–1961) and later served as a professor.
-On two separate occasions (1980 and 1985), he was appointed as the temporary director by the school.
+Mainly known as a painter, Mustapha Hafid studied at the Casablanca Art School (1958–61) and later served there as teacher (1968–81).
+On two separate occasions (1981 and 1985), he was appointed as the temporary director by the school.

 Hafid enrolled in the Casablanca Art School before going to Warsaw, where he studied for five years at the Academy of Fine Arts in the painting and graphic arts department.
 In 1966, he obtained a Master of Arts diploma.
 Once back in Morocco, he became a professor at the Casablanca Art School.
-In 1969, he participated in the manifesto-exhibition at the Jamaâ el Fna Square in Marrakech and the November 11th Square in Casablanca, with Mohamed Ataallah, Farid Belkahia, Mohamed Chabâa, Mohamed Hamidi, and Mohamed Melehi.
-Hafid also served as the acting director of the Casablanca Art School (1980–1985).
+In 1969, he participated in the manifesto-exhibition at the Jamaâ el Fna Square in Marrakech and the 11 November Square in Casablanca, with Mohamed Ataallah, Farid Belkahia, Mohammed Chabâa, Mohamed Hamidi, and Mohamed Melehi.
+Hafid also served as the acting director of the Casablanca Art School.

 Hafid’s work can be found in private and bank collections in Morocco.